nci-hcmi-catalog/portal/docs/API_documentation.md

 You could request the next 5 results, by setting the value of `offset` to 5, allowing you to [paginate through the results](https://graphql.org/learn/pagination/).

 As mentioned earlier, GraphQL supports introspection.
-While using the Graphiql, the query field supports auto-completion and will automatically indicates possible values and display errors if some values are not compliant with the model.
+While using the Graphiql, the query field supports auto-completion and will automatically indicate possible values and display errors if some values are not compliant with the model.

 ![GraphQL built-in documentation](./images/graphiql-autocompletion.png "Exploring built-in documentation")